Cathy Bao Bean: Early life and education

 Bean was born Kwei-yee Bao in Guilin, China, on August 27, 1942, to parents Sandys and Dora Bao.
 Her father, Sandys Bao, represented the Republic of China at the International Sugar Council of the United Nations; and he also served as Vice President of the Taiwan Sugar Corporation.
 Cathy Bao Bean has two sisters, Bette Bao Lord and Jean Bao (also known as Bao Sansan).
-Bette is author of the autobiographical book Eighth Moon: The True Story of a Young Girl's Life in Communist China which recounts part of their childhood.
+Bette is the author of the autobiographical book Eighth Moon: The True Story of a Young Girl's Life in Communist China which recounts part of their childhood.

 When Bao Bean's father was sent to New York for a temporary assignment in 1946, he insisted on his family accompanying him.
 Her mother, however, thought that only the eldest, eight-year-old Bette, would benefit from the trip.
 When four-year-old Cathy heard of the plans, she packed her doll suitcase and parked in front of the door until her mother relented.
 The baby of the family, Jean, was left behind in the care of relatives to spare her the ordeal of travel.
 When Mao's “bamboo curtain” fell in 1949, the four Baos remained in the United States and the youngest finally joined them in 1962.

 Bao Bean's first taste of the American educational system was at Public School #8 in Brooklyn, New York.
 When Bao Bean started school she could speak no English.
 By 1949, when the Bao family moved to Elmwood Park, New Jersey, Bao Bean started "to think in English and forget in Chinese", as she notes in the memoir book The Chopsticks-Fork Principle: A Memoir and Manual.
 The family finally settled in Teaneck, New Jersey, where she graduated in 1960 from Teaneck High School.
-Bean received her B.A. in 1964 from Jackson College of Tufts University and her M.A. in Philosophy from Claremont Graduate College, Claremont, California in 1969.
+Bean received her B.A. in 1964 from Jackson College of Tufts University and her M.A. in philosophy from Claremont Graduate College, Claremont, California in 1969.
 Bean was also awarded a Kent Fellowship, from the Danforth Foundation, 1965–67 and 1971–72.